|

 - L-amino acids are the more common in nature, and are the type found in proteins.
 D-amino acids are less common in nature, and are never found in proteins.

-- amino acids as dipolar ions classification
+- Amino acids as dipolar ions classification

 - At low pH, amino acids exist in the cationic form.